Click on any menu icon or underlined link to find out more about a subject or individual.

 Preceding her in death was her mother, Eleanor.

-1965 Hartford High School graduate
+NOTE: Sandra was a 1965 Hartford High School graduate

 Kenneth W. 'Casey'